tomazweiss/roracle_docker/README.md

 These files can be downloaded from
 - https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html
 - https://www.oracle.com/database/technologies/roracle-downloads.html

-A free Oracle account may be requiered for access.
+A free Oracle account may be required for access.